Disabled Veteran Homestead Property Tax Credit

 The local VA or the veteran can call 800-827-1000 for assistance and request a current benefits rating letter.
-They can also go to E-Benefits online and obtain either a Benefits Summary Letter or a Benefits Verification Letter.

 7.1.
 Can the credit only be applied to the 40 acres with the house even if they own more acres?
 Many of our agricultural parcels have been re-platted into legally described lots that end up being much smaller or much larger than 40 acres.

 Iowa Code section 561.2 defines the amount of property that qualifies for homestead treatment and these same definitions apply to the Disabled Veteran Tax Credit.
 For properties located within city limits the maximum size is 1/2 acre where the home and the buildings if any are located.
 For properties located outside the city limits the maximum size is 40 acres which includes the house and any buildings.
 In either case if the valuation is less than $500 it may be enlarged until it reaches that amount.
 The Disabled Veteran Tax Credit would only apply to the home in which the applicant lives.
 Any other dwellings on the property would not qualify.

 7.2.
 Our ag dwellings are a separate record.
 Does this exemption apply to just that parcel or would it also apply to the ag land parcel (including out buildings) that the dwelling sits on?
 Thanks.